Mariazell Railway: Rolling Stock

 The normal passenger service on the line is now provided by a fleet of nine low-floor EMUs built by Stadler Rail, which entered service between 2012 and 2014.
 In summer these pull matching panoramic first-class coaches from a fleet of four.
 The three-car articulated EMUs are designed to operate up to 80 km/h, and are prominently branded Himmelstreppe ("Stairway to Heaven"), a name chosen to reflect the line's terminus in the pilgrimage centre of Mariazell.

 A number of the line's older electric locomotives (the 100-year-old class 1099), diesel locomotives (class 2095), diesel railcars (class 5090) and passenger coaches have been retained for special services.
 Additionally, one class 1099 has been donated to the Vienna Technical Museum and another may be rebuilt to return it to its original, pre-1959, state.
-The two class 4090 EMUs, built in 1994, are stored out of doors at St. Pölten Alpenbahnhof and face an uncertain future.
-The remaining stock has all been stored, sold on or scrapped.
+The two class 4090 EMUs, built in 1994, are stored out of doors at St. Pölten Alpenbahnhof.
+All three Railcars of the EMU have been scrapped while one of the three sidecars has been rebuilt for the Pinzgau Local Railway.
+The remaining two sidecars and the only control car have been stored with an uncertain future.

 For nostalgic runs, the Mh.6 steam engine stationed in Ober-Grafendorf is brought in.
 This was a private initiative in the 1990s by several Mariazell Railway employees who managed to fetch back the Mountain Line's original locomotive.